-Reorganizations come in many forms, but the common element is the toll it takes on people.
-Whether it is flattening the organization for faster decision making, or a merger and acquisition that necessitates the integration of a common management structure, the impact is real and can distract your people from daily operations.
-People are creatures of habit and disrupting the comfortable nature of their reporting and peer relationships can create anxiety and frustration for your teams.
+Reorganizations come in many forms, but the common element is that the change management required takes a toll on everyone.
+Whether it is flattening the organization for faster decision making, or a merger and acquisition that necessitates the integration of a common change management structure, the impact is real and can distract your people from daily operations.
+People are creatures of habit and disrupting the comfortable nature of their reporting and peer relationships with big organizational change can create anxiety and frustration for your teams.

-- Missing key details of how the new organization will actually function.
+Missing key details of how the new organization will actually function.

-- Sticking to a flawed solution for too long.
+Sticking to a flawed solution for too long.

 According to the authors of this recent Harvard Business Review article on merger reorganizations, “In developing organizational solutions, explicitly choosing from a number of options is the best approach.
 No solution will perfectly fit all future possibilities and every solution will have its downsides: only by weighing alternatives will you see what you might gain and what you might lose.”

 This is where Cloverleaf comes in.
 Not only are you able to visualize the strengths and cultural dimensions of each organization but you can actually scenario plan the impact of combining, consolidating or re-shuffling the people inside organizations and teams.

-Now - at least for culture, strengths and personality - you can know that you will go into the changes with eyes wide open.
-We may not be able to solve the detailed integration questions, but with Cloverleaf, you now have a powerful people planning tool.
-Contact us to find out more about our enterprise solutions or create a free account for up to 1 team.
+Managing change is tough, and we may not be able to solve all of the detailed integration questions, but with Cloverleaf, you now have a powerful people planning tool to help you navigate organizational change management well.
+Contact us to find out more about our enterprise solutions or create a free account for your team.